We share this story with very heavy hearts. This guest blog post, told and photographed so beautifully, comes to us from an American family in Japan.

 Her sweet baby was born six weeks ago in Okinawa, with her husband Reid participating by FaceTime from Key West, Florida.
 Sarah sent us her birth story, but before we were able to publish it, she received news that Reid had been involved in a plane crash in Nevada.
 He did not survive.

-We share the story of her fourth baby's birth in tribute to this strong, courageous woman, a former Naval Officer herself and the man who loved her so very much.
-We can't imagine what she and her family are going through right now.
+We share the story of her fourth baby’s birth in tribute to this strong courageous woman, a former Naval Officer herself, and the man who loved her so very much.
+We cannot imagine what she and her family are going through right now.
 Sarah, you are a rock and we are holding you in our hearts.

 I was aware all night somewhere in my wakeful sleep of a cramping feeling in my tummy and woke in the morning knowing my little one would be choosing her birth-day soon.
 My doula friend and I enjoyed a fabulous morning together including a delicious breakfast and shopping.
 I was grateful for her company despite the fact that I was a bit spacey and increasingly aware of a pattern of gentle surges coming often enough to be noticed.
 I didn’t time them and did my best to ignore their presence, but they continued to come and little by little grew their energy.